great-expectations/great_expectations/docs/contributing/contrib_pull_request_acceptance_checklist.rst

  * Verify that changes to existing renderers (or new renderers) make sense--the language needs to accurately describe the semantics and behavior of the Expectation.

+* Clarification about imports, renderers
+    * At this time, unused module imports and commented out renderer code from the template should not be removed if left in by the contributor.
+However if the contributor has already removed it, please do not put it back in.

 * And finally, "Does it run?"
     * Check out the PR branch and run the ``run_diagnostics`` method of the Expectation.
 This :ref:`how-to guide <how_to_guides__creating_and_editing_expectations__how_to_template>` shows how to do it.
 Check the output and make sure everything ran without errors.